My Approach to Helping

 What I Love about Being a Psychotherapist

-I love spending undivided time with people, listening to their story and watching them emerge as different people who now feel competent to manage the issues that brought them to therapy in the first place.
+I love spending undivided time with people, listening to their story and watching them emerge as people who now feel competent to manage the issues that brought them to therapy in the first place.
 I love hearing about the differences in their relationships with others that therapy brings.
 I love supporting them when times are difficult -- knowing that change is hard but that it will lead to a better life.
 I admire the resourcefulness and resilience that people bring to their therapy.